 Mind you, this is not a get-rich-scheme business.
 It’s a humble start-off for an entrepreneur.

 The one thing to bear in mind before starting a business in school is services.
 Offer services.

 People want to know what’s in it for them.
 You need to answer this.

 Provide avenues to ease students’ discomfort, and you’ll see yourself smiling to the bank.

 Nothing ever comes easy.
-In fact, making money isn’t easy.
+Making money isn’t easy.
 But with the right market and determination, you’re sure to make enough to cater to your needs.